thschleicher/weblogic-buildpack/docs/container-wls.md

 cf push wlsSampleApp -m 1024M -p wlsSampleApp.war -t 100
 ```

+## Additional features:
+* As part of the release phase, a script (**setupEnv.sh**) is executed before running the actual server
+  This script handles the following:
+  * Domain and server instance names are based on the application name being pushed to CF.
+  * Recreating the same directory structure in runtime env as compared to staging env
+    The WebLogic install and domain configurations scripts are hardcoded with Staging env structure
+    But the actual directories differs in Staging (/tmp/staged) vs Runtime (/home/vcap)
+  * Add -Dapplication.name, -Dapplication.space , -Dapplication.ipaddr and -Dapplication.instance-index
+    as jvm arguments to help identify the server instance from other instances within a DEA VM
+    Example: -Dapplication.name=wls-test -Dapplication.instance-index=0
+             -Dapplication.space=sabha -Dapplication.ipaddr=10.254.0.210
+  * Renaming of the server to include space name and instance index
+    For example: myserver becomes myspace-myserver-5 when running in space 'myspace' and instance '5'
+    Also, this ensures each instance uses its own database table for storing its transaction logs (refer to [jdbc](container-wls-jdbc.md))
+  * Resizing of the heap settings based on actual MEMORY_LIMIT variable in the runtime environment
+    Example: During initial cf push, memory was specified as 1GB and so heap sizes were hovering around 700M
+             Now, user uses cf scale to change memory settings to 2GB or 512MB

+    The factor to use is deterined by doing Actual/Staging and heaps are resized by that factor for actual runtime execution without requiring full staging
+    Sample resizing :
+    ```
+              Detected difference in memory limits of staging and actual Execution environment !!
+                 Staging Env Memory limits: 512m
+                 Runtime Env Memory limits: 1512m
+              Changing heap settings by factor: 2.95
+              Staged JVM Args: -Xms373m -Xmx373m -XX:PermSize=128m -XX:MaxPermSize=128m  -verbose:gc ....
+              Runtime JVM Args: -Xms1100m -Xmx1100m -XX:PermSize=377m -XX:MaxPermSize=377m -verbose:gc ....
+    ```

 ## Examples

 Refer to [WlsSampleWar](resources/wls/WlsSampleApp.war), a sample web application packaged with sample configurations under the resources/wls folder of the buildpack.